Here’s a look at the life of singer-songwriter and Nobel laureate Bob Dylan.

 Marriages: Carol Dennis (1986-1992, divorced); Sara Lowndes (1965-1977, divorced)

 Children: with Carol Dennis: Desiree; with Sara Lowndes: Jesse, Jakob, Samuel, and Anna

-Early musical influences included Hank Williams, Muddy Waters and Howlin' Wolf.
+Early musical influences include Hank Williams, Muddy Waters and Howlin’ Wolf.

 Known in his early career for playing the guitar and the harmonica, and for his distinctive vocal phrasing.